openecloud/openecloud/Readme.md

 - Scipy is used for some exotic functions, but is increasingly replaced by Cython/C-functions or libraries for better performance.
 It is desirable to replace most or all Scipy dependencies in the future.
 - For random number generation the Mersenne-Twister of the GSL is used and some special functions.
 - Matplotlib is mainly used in the examples for graphical output.
 It is highly recommended but isn't stricly necessary for running the code.
 - To actually compile the Cython files a C compiler is obviously needed.
 The standards of Ubuntu 12.04 worked flawlessly for us.
-Install with sudo apt-get install build-essential, but this most likely is already on your system.
+Install with *sudo apt-get install build-essential*, but this most likely is already on your system.

 Furthermore the SuperLU library is used to solve the Poisson problem (currently through the Scipy implementation).
 UMFPACK provides similar sophisticated LU-decomposition and might be a better choice, or a slim/tailered Cython implementation of a suitable LU-decomposition.